Brown-Industries/ExportGrafanaDashboardToPDF/README.md

 # Grafana PDF Exporter

-This project allows exporting Grafana dashboards to PDF using Puppeteer.
-The project uses a Node.js server to handle HTTP requests and launch Puppeteer to generate the PDFs.
+Grafana PDF Exporter is a tool that enables you to export Grafana v12 dashboards as high-quality PDFs using Puppeteer.
+It runs a lightweight Node.js server that processes HTTP requests, launches a headless browser, and captures full dashboard views.

-It is possible to inject a button into Grafana to generate a PDF directly from the interface.
+You can also inject a custom button into the Grafana interface to allow users to export directly from the dashboard UI.

 ![Button displayed in Grafana](https://github.com/arthur-mdn/grafana-export-to-pdf/blob/main/illustrations/injected-button-in-grafana.png)